nasa-jpl/golaborate/README.md

 `GOOS`, "go operating system" should be appropriate for the machine you intend to run the software on.  `GOARCH` is the processor architecture, which should generally be 386 (32-bit) or amd64 (64-bit).
 The complete list of acceptable values for these constants can be found at https://golang.org/doc/install/source#environment

 Note that go supports cross compilation, so compiling for linux or windows from a mac is a nonissue.

+## Writing a new device "driver"

+Most pieces of lab equipment communicate with a computer over RS232, aka a Serial interface.
+In Golang, a profitable way to communicate with them is to connect with `tarm/serial`, an excellent library for raw serial functions, and use `bufio.Reader.ReadBytes` to scan the reply, even if it comes in multiple replies, up to a termination byte(s).
+To make a "driver" for any new hardware, you can simply consult its manual for the following information:

+- baudrate
+- number of data bits
+- number of stop bits
+- parity
+- message terminations

+Then copy paste one of the existing modules, replace this information, and update the gofuncs as appropriate for the hardware controls or queries you want to implement.